 - Fold the bottom left-hand corner outwards so that it lies at a right angle.

 - Fold the left-hand side of the paper over the right-hand side.
 Press the paper flat.

 - Inflate your goldfish by blowing into the small hole at the base of the tail.

 - Draw some eyes on with a felt tip pen, or stick on googly eyes.

 There you have it!
 Mastering this easy origami for kids will give your little ones a new avenue to express themselves through, as well as showing them that with a bit of concentration and patience you can make something beautiful out of something as simple as a piece of paper.

-Give it a go and let us know how you got on in the comments below!
 For more paper crafts, be sure to check out the rest of our articles.